Recall8008/Chess-website-/README.md

 - Share panel with copy-link support
 - macOS-friendly layout for Safari and Chrome

+## Clone
+Clone the repo folder and download it to get the files, onece done go to terminal and run locally

 ## Run Locally

 From the repo folder: